xuhuapeng/cifar/README.md

-code of cnn in tensorflow
+Code of  cnn in tensorflow.

+python train.py to run the model.